detox benefits

 5 Detox Hacks to Lose Weight Fast at Home

-Now that you’re prepped and ready to go, let’s talk about the practical steps for detoxing.
+Now that you’re prepped and ready, let’s talk about the practical steps for detoxing.
 These five detox hacks will help you lose weight, feel great, and jump-start your journey to better health.

 1. Juice Cleanse

 Bonus Health Tip: Make sure your juices are fresh and organic.
-Add ingredients like kale, spinach, cucumber, and lemon to give your detox a boost!
+Add kale, spinach, cucumber, and lemon to boost your detox!

 2. Water Fast

-Water fasting is like hitting pause, on your digestive system.
+Water fasting is like hitting a pause in your digestive system.
 For 1-3 days, drink nothing but water.
-The idea is simple: by not eating, your body has the time and energy to flush out toxins.
+The idea is simple: not eating gives your body the time and energy to flush out toxins.
 While this is one of the more intense options, it can give your body a reset like nothing else.

-Bonus Health Tip: You don’t have to do a full fast to get benefits.
-Start small—try a 24-hour water fast and see how your body feels!
+Bonus Health Tip: You don’t have to fast completely to reap the benefits.
+Start small, try a 24-hour water fast, and see how your body feels!

 Water being poured into a glass with lemon and mint for a detox cleanse.